AntoniosBarotsis/confusables/crates/confusables/README.md

   [Unicode® Technical Standard](https://www.unicode.org/reports/tr39/))
 - confusable-resilient operations (equality, contains) on strings

+The Unicode data file is parsed at compile time so there is no extra overhead at runtime.

 ## Get Started

 All the new methods are implemented as part of a trait which you will need to import: